eficode-academy/istio-katas/basic-traffic-routing.md

   http:
   - route:
     - destination:
+        host: my-service-v1
+    - destination:
-        host: my-service
+        host: my-service-v2
 ```
 The **http** section contains the routing rules for HTTP/1.1, HTTP/2 and gRPC
 traffic.
 You can also use TCP and TLS sections for configuring routing.

 The **hosts** field is the user addressable destination that the routing rules
 apply to.
 This is **virtual** and doesn't actuaslly have to exist.
+For examnple
+You could use it for consolidating routes to all services for an application.

 The **destination** field specifies the **actual** destination of the routing
 rule and **must** exist.
 In kubernetes this is a **service** and generally